 Board members are required to attend a monthly meeting, and can expect to give about four hours of time monthly to this commitment as well as others.

-The meetings typically last around two hours, and cover topics such as Program, Financial, and Human Resources reports, updates on status of houses, strategic plans for future direction of the organization, votes and approvals in regard to plans of action, as well as any items that may have been added late to the agenda.
+The meetings typically last around two hours, and cover topics such as Program, Financial, and Human Resources reports, updates on the status of houses, strategic plans for the future direction of the organization, votes and approvals in regard to plans of action, as well as any items that may have been added late to the agenda.

 New directors will be given a board handbook and conduct and orientation with the Executive Director and a fellow board member.
 They will thoroughly familiarize themselves with the policies and procedures that govern the operations of the society & its staff; the collective agreement between the society and the union, and the contracts for operating service between the funding agencies and the society.
 New Directors will also become familiar with the Societies Act of BC, Schedule B, and the bylaws.